 A common question asked is, how can I increase the life of my pump?
 And the answer given is if you want to increase the life of your wastewater systems, you must regularly switch the duty of your pump.
 Don’t use a single pump as the duty pump.
 This not only helps in preventing blockages, but also prevents the congealing of solid wastes.
 When a pump is not used for a long time, solids accumulate around it.
 These solids are likely to get sucked into the pump when its switched on after a long time, leading to a blockage.

 Finally, ensure that you have a regular servicing schedule for your wastewater pumps.
 During service, ensure that the technician removes the pump parts and clean the impeller to remove anything accumulated.
 Remember that regular servicing keeps your pumps functioning efficiently for years to come without any frequent repairs or replacements.

-If you have any other questions or queries regarding wastewater pumps, please give our team of experts a call, they will be happy to help out.
+If you have any other questions or queries regarding wastewater pumps or any other pumps for sale, please give our team of experts a call, they will be happy to help out.